MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_waitforsynchronizationobjectcb.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+f1_keywords:
+ - "d3dumddi/pfnWaitForSynchronizationObjectCb"
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - UserDefined
 api_location:
  - d3dumddi.h
 api_name:
  - pfnWaitForSynchronizationObjectCb
 product:
  - Windows
-targetos: Windows
-req.typenames:
 ---

 # PFND3DDDI_WAITFORSYNCHRONIZATIONOBJECTCB callback function

 ## -description

 The <b>pfnWaitForSynchronizationObjectCb</b> function inserts a wait for the specified synchronization objects in the specified context DMA stream.

 ## -parameters

-### -param hDevice [in]
+### -param hDevice

 A handle to a display device (that is, the graphics context).

-### -param *
+### -param Arg2

 *pData* [in]

 A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/d3dumddi/ns-d3dumddi-_d3dddicb_waitforsynchronizationobject">D3DDDICB_WAITFORSYNCHRONIZATIONOBJECT</a> structure that describes the synchronization objects and context DMA stream that are required to set up the wait.

 ## -returns

 <b>pfnWaitForSynchronizationObjectCb</b> returns one of the following values: